FUNDAMENTAL RIGHTS FOR ANIMALS

 The responsibility for continuing the appropriate treatment in the premises after the veterinary or other medical care is completed belongs to the caretaker.
 The animal must also be guaranteed peace and a chance to recover after treatment.

 Veterinary care and treatments must be such that they do not cause unnecessary pain or distress to the animal.
-When considering the different treatments available, the interests of the animal and of relieving the pain it feels must be central.
+When considering the different treatments available, the interests of the animal and of relieving the pain the animal feels must be central.
 Normally, a painless or the least painful procedure must take precedence, especially in situations where there is no available pain medication.
 Efforts must always be taken to alleviate the distress of the animal as much as possible.

-The fourth section pertains to animal breeding.
+The fifth section pertains to animal breeding.
 In animal breeding, the starting point should always be the best interests of the animal and ensuring that the fundamental rights of animals are realized.
 Hence, the breeding must not cause harm to the welfare or health of animals.

 Only physically and psychologically healthy animals may be used for breeding.
 It is prohibited to use for breeding animals that will suffer or might suffer physical or psychological harm as a result.
 An animal may not be inseminated so young or so often that the insemination would cause physical or mental harm to the animal.
 It is prohibited to inseminate an animal against the animal’s will.
 This prohibition applies to both male and female animals.
 Not even an animal with a healthy phenotype may be used for breeding if there is a risk that the animal’s descendants may suffer from a hereditary disease-causing gene.